bhauman/figwheel-main/docs/tutorial.md

 (js/console.log (what-kind?))
 ```

 When you save the file, you should see a green `Successfully compiled`
 message appear in the REPL.
 You can now check the REPL to see that
 your code has indeed been reloaded automatically.
 (Don't forget that
-you can use TAB to help you enter the following)
+you can use TAB to use autocomplete to help you enter the following)

 ```clojure
 cljs.user=> (hello.cruel-world/what-kind?)